ahmadreza-jahangard/IMSCA/README.md

-This repository provides the official implementation of our no name.
+This repository provides the official implementation of our IMSCA.

 The method builds upon the Selective Quad Attention (SQUAT) architecture and introduces frozen BERT-based semantic priors to improve robustness under long-tailed predicate distributions.